bluesky-social/atproto/packages/api/OAUTH.md

 > [!TIP]
 >
 > You can use a service like [GitHub Pages](https://pages.github.com/) to host
-> your client metadata and PWA for free.
+> your client metadata and SPA for free.

-- You must be able to build and deploy a PWA to your server.
+- You must be able to build and deploy a SPA to your server.

 ## Step 1: Create your client metadata

 Based on your hosting server endpoint, you will first need to choose a `client_id`.
-That `client_id` will be used to identify your client to Bluesky's Authorization Servers.
-A `client_id` must be a URL that points to a JSON file that contains your client metadata.
+That `client_id` will be used to identify your client to Authorization Servers.
+A `client_id` must be a URL pointing to a JSON file which contains your client metadata.
 The client metadata **must** contain a `client_id` that is the URL used to access the metadata.

 Here is an example client metadata.